Niranjanas-07/Niranjana/README.md

 # Hi there, I'm Niranjana S! 👋

 Welcome to my GitHub profile!
-I'm a passionate **Computer Science Student** at **APJ Abdul Kalam Technological University**.
+I'm a MCA Graduate from **APJ Abdul Kalam Technological University**.
 I love exploring the world of programming, building projects, and learning new technologies to create impactful solutions.

 ---